NexusFi: Find Your Edge

 Minimum display size.
 The minimum number of contracts that must be shown at the quoted bid and ask.
 This prevents DMMs from meeting the letter of their obligations with 1-lot quotes that vanish on contact.

 Time at NBBO.
 The percentage of time the DMM's quotes are at the national best bid or offer.
 This measures competitiveness — not just presence, but quality of presence.
+Market makers thrive in balance vs imbalance conditions — when the market is in equilibrium with roughly equal buy and sell pressure, their job is straightforward and their quotes stay tight.
+When the market tips into imbalance — one side dominating — they face the adverse selection problem head-on and must widen or face inventory accumulation.
 A DMM quoting 3 ticks wide in a 1-tick market is technically present but not useful.

 These metrics aren't abstract.
 They're calculated continuously, reported to the DMM, and tied directly to incentive payments.
 Miss your targets, and the economics deteriorate.
 Miss them badly enough, and you lose the designation.